Feature (computer vision): Feature vectors and feature spaces

 In some applications, it is not sufficient to extract only one type of feature to obtain the relevant information from the image data.
 Instead, two or more different features are extracted, resulting in two or more feature descriptors at each image point.
 A common practice is to organize the information provided by all these descriptors as the elements of one single vector, commonly referred to as a feature vector.
 The set of all possible feature vectors constitutes a feature space.

 A common example of feature vectors appears when each image point is to be classified as belonging to a specific class.
 Assuming that each image point has a corresponding feature vector based on a suitable set of features, meaning that each class is well separated in the corresponding feature space, the classification of each image point can be done using standard classification method.

-Simplified example of training a neural network in object detection: The network is trained by multiple images that are known to depict starfish and sea urchins, which are correlated with "nodes" that represent visual features.
-The starfish match with a ringed texture and a star outline, whereas most sea urchins match with a striped texture and oval shape.
-However, the instance of a ring textured sea urchin creates a weakly weighted association between them.